 Are vaccines available for Strep A and scarlet fever?

-UK outbreak has already led to the deaths of several children but health secretary insists no shortage of antibiotics available
+UK outbreak has already led to the deaths of 19 children and localised shortages of antibiotics used to treat the bacterial infection

-At least 19 children have died with an invasive form of the bacteria in recent weeks, while cases of scarlet fever, which is caused by Strep A infection, have skyrocketed.
+At least 19 children have died with an invasive form of Strep A in recent weeks, while cases of scarlet fever, which is caused by the bacterial infection, have soared.

 The bacteria, Streptococcus pyogenes, can linger in the throat and on the skin and cause many different illnesses if transmitted through sneezing or physical contact, including impetigo, scarlet fever and strep throat.